aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/verify-password-used-to-protect-the-worksheet/_index.md

             // Access the first worksheet in the Excel file const sheet = workbook.worksheets.get(0);

-            // Check if Worksheet is password protected if (sheet.protection.isProtectedWithPassword()) {
+            // Check if the worksheet is password protected if (sheet.protection.isProtectedWithPassword()) {
-                // Verify the password used to protect the Worksheet if (sheet.protection.verifyPassword("1234")) {
+                // Verify the password used to protect the worksheet if (sheet.protection.verifyPassword("1234")) {
-                    resultDiv.innerHTML = '<p style="color: green;">Specified password has matched</p>';
+                    resultDiv.innerHTML = '<p style="color: green;">Specified password matches</p>';
                 } else {
-                    resultDiv.innerHTML = '<p style="color: red;">Specified password has not matched</p>';
+                    resultDiv.innerHTML = '<p style="color: red;">Specified password does not match</p>';
                 }
             } else {
                 resultDiv.innerHTML = '<p style="color: blue;">Worksheet is not password protected</p>';